Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/mb.md

 As we now knew how we wanted the data to be modeled, it was time to extract the data.
-We used two js files, one for the main extraction and one for small changes we found out later needed to made. such as unique ids cross nodes in neo4j.
+We used two js files, one for the main extraction and one for small changes we found out later needed to made.
+Such as unique ids cross nodes in neo4j.
 We used js to make use of easy multithreading and async functions.

-the code for the reader can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/blob/master/GutenBurgReader/reader_v2.js the small fixer can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/blob/master/GertenBergTheGame/fixer.js the city scan thread code can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/blob/master/GutenBurgReader/cityscan.js the finished csv files can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/tree/master/GertenBergTheGame/csvs_backup step 1. is to read the files. step 2. deal with the small amount of files that does not have an id or lacking meta data in cache. ex. of one of the exeptions
+The code for the reader can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/blob/master/GutenBurgReader/reader_v2.js

+The small fixer can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/blob/master/GertenBergTheGame/fixer.js

+The city scan thread code can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/blob/master/GutenBurgReader/cityscan.js

+The finished csv files can be found here: https://github.com/Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/tree/master/GertenBergTheGame/csvs_backup

+1. Is to read the files.
+2. Deal with the small amount of files that does not have an id or lacking meta data in cache. ex. of one of the exeptions
 ```Javascript
 if (filename.indexOf("G-") == 0) {